veni-vidi-code/nextcord/docs/migrating_to_nextcord.rst

 4. For all places in your code that used ``discord`` (embeds, colors, etc), change them to use ``nextcord``.

-    Note: Steps 3 and 4 are not entirely necessary and your code should still work, but is highly recommended.
+    Note: Steps 3 and 4 are not entirely necessary and your code should still work, but is highly recommended when using the original nextcord package.
+This fork however needs this changes

     For more information on migrations, view the rest of the migration documentation: